Dagait/TES5-TrueFactionSystem/README.md

 - **Mod support**: Support for custom faction armors and factions from mods (MCM).
 - **Configurable settings**: Allow players to customize settings such as check intervals, stealth thresholds, and more.
 - **Location-Based NPC Memory**: NPCs will have the ability to remember the player's appearance based on the location.
 If the player is recognized in a certain area, the disguise may not work when they return to that location, making it harder to fool the same NPCs again.
 Currently, the NPC's FormID is stored for 2 hours of in-game time, during which time there is a higher probability that the NPC will be able to detect the player's disguise again.
+- **Race-Based Disguise**: Certain races will receive bonuses or penalties when wearing faction armors.
+For example, High Elves (Altmer) may have an easier time disguising as Thalmor agents, while Orcs or Nords may find it more difficult to pass unnoticed in Imperial factions.
+This adds an additional layer of immersion and strategy, as the player's race will influence how effectively they can blend in with different factions.

 ## Known Issues